saifmohammednipun/Cricket-Club-Management-System/README.md

-# NSU Cricket Club Management System
+# Cricket Club Management System

+Welcome to the Cricket Club Management System repository.
 This project was developed as part of the CSE311 Database Management System course.
-The system is designed to manage various aspects of a cricket club, including player profile, registration, match scheduling, and achievement tracking.
+The system is designed to manage various aspects of a cricket club, including player registration, match scheduling, and achievement tracking.

 ## Table of Contents